 Be prepared to respond to the next disaster.
 Early response training covers the basics of early disaster response, including roof tarping, cleaning out damaged homes, spiritual and emotional care, team protocols, and more.
+The purpose of the training is to prepare our United Methodist Volunteers to do good and do no harm.
 Click here for a description of what well-trained ERT teams look like.
-Click here for "Seven Important things to know about Disaster Spiritual and Emotional Care".
+Click here for "Seven Important things to know about Disaster Spiritual and Emotional Care."

 Upcoming Disaster Early Response Team Training sessions:

 Click on a date above for more information about the scheduled training session.
-If your church would like to host an Early Response Team training, contact Susan Hunt at 334-356-8014 or Amelia Fletcher at 251-968-2411.
+If your church would like to host an Early Response Team training, contact Susan Hunt at 334-356-8014.

 Amelia Fletcher, Baypines District*